Approximate Distance Sensitivity Oracles in Subquadratic Space: Sublinear Query Time for Long Paths

 \subsection{Fault-Tolerant Trees}

 We now describe the implementation of the \emph{FT} data structure via fault-tolerant trees.
-We compute all-pairs shortest distances in the original graph $G$ (if required, with perturbed edge weights for unique shortest paths), and, for each pivot $b \in B$, a shortest path tree of $G$ rooted in $b$ in $\Otilde(mn)$ time.
-We turn each of those trees into a data structure that reports the lowest common ancestor (LCA) in constant time with the algorithm of \citet{BenderFarachColton00LCARevisited}.
+We compute all-pairs shortest distances in the original graph $G$ (slightly perturbing edge weights for unique shortest paths if required), and, for each pivot $b \in B$, a shortest path tree of $G$ rooted in $b$ in $\Otilde(mn)$ time.
+We turn each of those trees into a data structure that reports the lowest common ancestor (LCA) in constant time with the algorithm of Bender and Farach-Colton~\cite{BenderFarachColton00LCARevisited}.
 This takes time and space $O(|B|n) = \Otilde(n^2/L)$ w.h.p.

-We also assume that we have access to a procedure that, given any set $A \subseteq E$ of edges (which may have much more than $f$ elements) and pair of vertices $u,v \in V$, computes the shortest $(2f{+}1)$-expath between $u$ and $v$ in $G{-}A$.
+We also assume that we have access to a procedure that, given any set $A \subseteq E$ of edges (which may have much more than $f$ elements) and a pair of vertices $u,v \in V$, computes the shortest $(2f{+}1)$-expath between $u$ and $v$ in $G{-}A$.
 This expath is labeled with its structure, that means, (a) the start and endpoints of the $2\log_2(n)+1$ constituting $(2f{+}1)$-decomposable subpaths, and (b) inside each decomposable path the start and endpoint of the constituting shortest paths (and possibly interleaving edges).
-We explain in \Cref{sec:improved_preproc} how to achieve this in time $\Otilde(fm)$, this is also the key ingredient of the proof of \Cref{thm:improved_preprocessing}.
+The explanation of how to achieve this in time $\Otilde(fm)$ is deferred to \Cref{sec:improved_preproc}.
+This is also the key ingredient of the proof of \Cref{thm:improved_preprocessing}.

 We build the FT-trees only for pairs of vertices $(u,b)$ for which $b \in B$ is a pivot.
 On a high level, $FT(u,b)$ is a tree of depth $f$ that stores in each node the shortest $(2f{+}1)$-expath between $u$ and $b$ in some graph $G{-}A$.
 We first describe the information that we hold in a single node $\nu$.
 Let $P_\nu$ be the stored expath.
-It is partitioned first into segments and those into parts.
+It is partitioned first into segments and those are partitioned further into parts.
 To define the segments, we need the notion of netpoints.